 A similar situation has happened in the media and communications industries where it’s now common for an umbrella company to own consumer services such as cable and satellite television, mobile phone service, landline service, and Internet connectivity.
 One customer might have separate records in each line of business, complete with separate bill statements, and no way to see all services across the customer’s accounts.
 This disconnect impacts the enterprise’s ability to serve the customer in an efficient manner and to gain the insight needed to streamline new and existing programs.

-Done right, MDM enables the entire organization to make data-driven decisions that provide operational agility, superior time-to-value, and revenue generation.
+Done right, an MDM program enables the entire organization to make data-driven decisions that provide operational agility, superior time-to-value, and revenue generation.
 The insight from master data can improve the business by helping it launch new products and services faster, delivering exceptional customer service and experiences, supporting digital transformation projects, and achieving regulatory compliance.

 What is master data?

 Master data represents the business objects that contain the most valuable, agreed-upon information shared across an organization.
 It is commonly referred to as the business-critical data about parties, places, and things.